All Episodes

 They're going to be opposing love.

-I mean, everybody loves love.
+I mean, everybody loves love, everybody wants to be in love.

-So the Republicans can't be seen as denying love.
+So, the Republicans can't be seen as denying love.

-So the Republicans have to, in order to survive, in order to survive, the Republicans have to throw away their position on gay marriage now.
+And if it's two people at the same sex that love each other, the Republicans got to be so the Republicans have to, in order to survive, in order to survive, the Republicans have to throw away their position on gay marriage now.

 In order to survive, the Republicans have to throw away their position on illegal immigration.